A Deep Unrolling Model with Hybrid Optimization Structure for Hyperspectral Image Deconvolution: Convergence Analysis

-where $f_\theta(.)$ is the neural network that act as prior for the considered data. \textit{Note that the only difference between the above iteration map and the one in the equation \ref{eq:HQS_final} is that the update of the variable $x$ is performed in the spatial domain.
-As a result, the matrix $H$ has a significantly larger dimension, introducing considerable computational complexity compared to the iteration map that solves the update in the Fourier domain}.
-As already mentioned in the beginning of this section, analyzing the convergence properties of the new iteration map in (\ref{eq:analysis_map}) is still valid useful for understanding the behavior of the deep equilibrium model.
+where $f_\theta(.)$ is the neural network that act as prior for the considered data, $\alpha = b_1 +b_2 +b_3+b_4$ and $P_1, P_2, P_3$ are the convolution layers, similar to equations (\ref{eq:gradient_1}, \ref{eq:gradient_3}, \ref{eq:gradient_3}).
+Note that the only difference between the above iteration map and the one in the equation \ref{eq:HQS_final} is that the update of the variable $x$ is performed in the spatial domain.